Piyush06-k/Itachi-Jutsu-Engine/README.md

 * **Google MediaPipe :** Runs low-latency AI tracking to detect hand landmarks from your webcam.
 * **Vanilla HTML5 / CSS3 :** Manages the interface layout, overlay panels, and responsive styling.

+# If you love this project, make sure you give it a star!